bloominstituteoftechnology/node-auth1-guided-solution/README-lesson-plan.md

 The [Starter Code](https://github.com/LambdaSchool/node-auth1-guided) for this project is configured to run the server by typing `npm run server`.
 The server will restart automatically on changes.

+A simple HTML auth form saved inside the `client` folder can be loaded on `http://localhost:5000/` to test out the functionality we build today.

 ## Objectives

 - implement secure password storage.